dsc-courses/dsc80-2024-wi/proj04/league-of-legends.md

 The data can be found on the website [Oracle's Elixir](https://oracleselixir.com/tools/downloads) at the provided Google Drive link.

-To make sure that you're able to satisfy the requirements of the project, use match data from 2022.
-You may use the older datasets if you wish, but keep in mind that League of Legends changes significantly between years; this can make it difficult to combine or make comparisons between datasets from different years.
+We've verified that it's possible to satisfy the requirements of the project using match data from 2022.
+You're welcome to use newer or older datasets if you wish, but keep in mind that League of Legends changes significantly between years; this can make it difficult to combine or make comparisons between datasets from different years.

 ---